-Thirty-four years on, the events of 6th and 7th November 1985, which ended the lives of some 100 people and resulted in the forced disappearance of 11 others, are still remembered.
+Thirty-six on, the events of 6th and 7th November 1985, which ended the lives of some 100 people and resulted in the forced disappearance of 11 others, are still remembered.

 Sandra Beltrán is the sister of one of those forcibly disappeared, Bernardo Beltrán.

 “There is no willingness to explain the detention, torture, killing and subsequent disappearance of our relatives.”

 A pact of silence among those who intervened, and the continued denial of the Colombian state, meant that the first search did not take place until 1998.

 Umaña, the lawyer, managed to secure approval for the first exhumations of bodies in the South Bogota cemetery.

 At the same time, Enrique Rodríguez, the father of disappeared cafeteria manager Carlos Rodríguez Vera, brought the case before the Inter-American Commission on Human Rights.